crossplane/crossplane/docs/stacks-guide-gcp.md

 ## Configure Resources Classes

-Once we have the network configuration set up, we need to tell Crossplane how to satisfy WordPress's claims for a database and a Kubernetes cluster, using GCP [Resource classes][resource-claims-and-classes-docs].
-These resources serve as templates to satisfy cloud-agnostic resource claims of WordPress stack.
+Once we have the network configuration set up, we need to tell Crossplane how to satisfy WordPress's claims (that will be created when we later install the WordPress stack) for a database and a Kubernetes cluster.
+The resource classes serve as templates for the corresponding resource claims.
+For more information, refer to [Resource Classes][resource-claims-and-classes-docs] design document.

 In this guide, we will use the [sample GCP resource classes] in Crossplane repository.

 ### TL;DR

-Apply the sample sample GCP resource classes:
+Apply the sample GCP resource classes:

 ```bash
 kubectl apply -k github.com/crossplaneio/crossplane//cluster/examples/workloads/kubernetes/wordpress/gcp/resource-classes?ref=v0.4.0